Asymptotic Behavior of Inter-Event Times in Planar Systems under Event-Triggered Control: Numerical examples

 \subsubsection{Case 2:}

 In this case, we use the same $A$ matrix as in Case 1 but choose the input matrix $B=[0\quad1]^T$ and the control gain $K=[0\quad-5]$ so that $A_c$ has complex conjugate eigenvalues at $\{-1+i, -1-i\}$.
 Figure~\ref{fig:Ac_with_complex_evs} shows the simulation results for Case 2.
-For this case also the inter-event time function is continuous and periodic with period $\pi$.
+For this case also the inter-event time function is continuously differentiable and periodic with period $\pi$.
 From Figure~\ref{fig:case2_detM} and Figure~\ref{fig:case2_tau} we can verify that $\det(M(\tau))=0$ has exactly two solutions and these two points are $\tmin$ and $\tmax$ respectively.
 Figure~\ref{fig:case2_detL} shows that $\det(L(\tau))$ is always positive.
 Therefore the $\phi$ map in Figure~\ref{fig:case2_angle_map} has no fixed point.
-As $\phi^k(.)$ map, for all $k \in \{1,2,3,4\}$, has no fixed point, we can say that the inter-event times does not converge to a steady state value for any initial condition.
-Figure~\ref{fig:Lift_2} presents a lift of the ``angle'' map $\phi(.)$.
-As the lift $\Phi(.)$ is increasing monotonically, the ``angle'' map $\phi(.)$ is an orientation preserving homeomorphism.
+Figure~\ref{fig:case2_angle_map} shows that the sufficient condition, given in Theorem~\ref{thm:IET-analysis}, for non-convergence of inter-event times to a steady-state value is satisfied.
+Hence, we can say that the inter-event times do not converge to a steady state value for any initial condition.
+Note that, under the event-triggering rule~\eqref{eq:tr2}, we can also use Remark~\ref{rem:RT_non-convergence} to show the non-convergence of inter-event times to a steady-state value.
+Figure~\ref{fig:Lift_2} presents a lift of the \emph{angle map} $\phi(.)$.
+As the lift $\Phi(.)$ is increasing monotonically, the \emph{angle map} $\phi(.)$ is an orientation preserving homeomorphism.
 Figure~\ref{fig:case2_phase_portrait} represents the phase portrait of the closed loop system.
 Figure~\ref{fig:case2_tau_k} shows the evolution of inter-event times, for two arbitrary initial conditions, is oscillating in nature.
 Figure~\ref{fig:tau_avg2} presents the average inter-event time, for the total number of sampling instants equal to 1000, as a function of the angle of the initial state of the system.
 For this case, the average inter-event time is a constant for all inital states of the system.
 This may be due to several reasons.
-Either there does not exist a periodic orbit for the “angle” map or the “angle” map has a unique periodic orbit with period greater than one or the average inter-event time correspoding to all periodic orbits of the “angle” map is the same.
+Either there does not exist a periodic orbit for the \emph{angle map} or the \emph{angle map} has a unique periodic orbit with period greater than one or the average inter-event time correspoding to all periodic orbits of the \emph{angle map} is the same.
 It is not easy to distinguish between these cases from the simulation results.